fa1se/LocationReportEnabler/README.md

 * `gsm.sim.operator.iso-country`, default to `us`
 * `gsm.sim.operator.alpha`, default `AT&T`

 Dual SIM is also supported.
+See more MCCs and MNCs from [here](https://www.mcc-mnc.com/).

 ## Customize